-EN 1090-2, the European specification for fabrication and erection of structural carbon and stainless steel, gives requirements for storage and handling, forming, cutting, joining methods, tolerances, and inspection and testing (56).
+EN 1090-2, the European specification for fabrication and erection of structural carbon and stainless steel, gives requirements for storage and handling, forming, cutting, joining methods, tolerances, and inspection and testing (60).
 EN 1090-2 covers cold formed and hot finished austenitic, duplex and ferritic stainless steel products.
-Specific guidance just for stainless steels, based on this standard, has also been published (57).
+Specific guidance just for stainless steels, based on this standard, is also available (61).